 The Melbourne Practica Group was established to offer a quality practice environment and activities to promote good tango technique.
 We are a community run organisation open to all dancers in the community and visitors from interstate and overseas.
-MPG has official status as an incorporated association, which is recognition of a club or community group, operating not for profit, whose members have decided to give their organisation a formal legal structure.
-This means we have a constitution, an elected committee and community members.
-All of us get together at least once a year at an annual general meeting to check progress, discuss the future, endorse the annual report to government and elect the next year’s committee members.
+MPG is an incorporated association, not-for-profit community group.
+We have a constitution, an elected committee and community members.
+We generally hold our AGM each year in July to check progress, discuss the future, endorse the annual and financial reports and elect the next year’s committee members.

 Introduction An association runs on volunteer effort, not just to share tasks but to harness the creativity of members.
 One of the activities of the Group is the Sunday practica: at this point three times per month.
 For these we need two community volunteers to share the role of hosting the event.
 One will have the main responsibility for setting up the music equipment and playing music, the other will be responsible for supervising the venue, managing the cash box, taking entry and membership fees.
 The roles are flexible and both can share the task of greeting people, taking fees and cleaning and setting up.
 All members are invited to volunteer for the role of door host.
 As a host you do not pay for entry.
 The following outlines the requirements and responsibilities of these volunteer roles, which we will call DJ Host and Door Host.
 Note that on some occasions other parties have booked right up to our start time or right after our finish time.
 We may need to set up quickly and/or wind up 10 minutes early.
 We recommend you read the stated aims of MPG in our Rules of Association: Hyperlink… on the MPG website

 You are the face of MPG so please welcome people, especially newcomers.
-Entry fees are $7 casual and $5 for members.
+Entry fees are $7 for non-members and for the time being no fee for members.
 Recognised (established) teachers are extended free entry.
 List of teachers on the “membership list.
 Annual membership costs $25 and $20 concession (students and concession card holders).
 The “cash box” includes: a cash float, an accounting form, receipt book, attendance form, membership application forms and fliers.
 You are responsible for opening the venue in good time to set up.
 Procedures:

 - collect the “cash box” from the Treasurer or other committee member or arrange for them to be delivered to the venue 15 minutes before the start.
 Also arrange how to return the cash box to the Treasurer or other committee member.
 We recommend you at least organise this several days in advance.